Macweese/3C/README.md

 # Code Challenges

 This repository is a collection of various coding and system design challenges, around the themes of mathematics, computational math, golfing, DSA (data structures and algorithms) and holistic program architecture.
-There is a wide variety of categories or 'types' of questions of varying difficulty, which touch different areas of programming and solution techniques.
+There is a wide variety of categories and types of questions of varying difficulty, which touch different areas of programming and problem-solving techniques.

 ## Problems